rafa-3111/Rocket-Elevator-Foundation/README.md

 This app implements APIs in order to offer great user experience.

-- Google Maps
 - Twilio
 - Slack
 - DropBox
-- SendGrid
 - IBM Watson
 - ZenDesk
+- Google Maps
+- recaptcha
+- SendGrid

 **Here is the information you must enter in the sign in page to access the BackOffice :**